datawire/datawire-connect/README.md

 # Datawire Connect

 **Datawire Connect** helps you build and run resilient microservices.

-It allows you to express the interfaces between your services, define how they should behave when they interact, and helps them reliably discover and reach other services at runtime.
+It allows you to express the interfaces between your services, defines how they should behave when they interact, and helps them reliably discover and reach other services at runtime.

+# Overview

 A core part of Datawire Connect is **Quark**, a language that is used to define the interfaces to your microservices and, more importantly, influence their runtime